Roger Conant Grants In Herpetology Program:

 In keeping with the Society's goal of encouraging participation by the broadest possible community of applicants, preference may be given to individuals who might not have access to other funding sources.
 Applications must be submitted by individuals only (but see special considerations for education categories below).

-Amount Available: Successful applicants in each of the categories listed below will receive an award in the amount of $500.
+Amount Available: Successful applicants in each of the categories listed below will receive an award in the amount of $500 (US Dollars).

 Grant proposals will be considered in the following categories: